 Best Tent for Winter Backpacking

 What happens when you combine Mountain Hardwear’s lightweight backpacking tents with their four-season expedition tents?
-You get the ACI Tent.
+You get the Trango 2-Person Tent.
 It is a bastion of comfort and security amidst the unforgiving conditions of the alpine realm.

 Tried and tested, Mountain Hardwear has spent 20 years perfecting this tent for your winter adventuring.
-The ACI Tent is fully snow and watertight and an integrated vestibule provides adjoining storage and food prep area outside of main living space, making it easier that ever to take the security and comfort of home 8,000 meters up.
-Weight is 7 lbs, which is quite heavy for summer, but impressive for a four-season tent.
+The Trango is fully snow-resistant and watertight, while an integrated vestibule provides adjoining storage and food prep area outside of main living space, making it easier than ever to take the security and comfort of home 8,000 metres up.
+Weight just shy of 10 lb, which is quite heavy, but it won’t let you down in winter.

 Price: 0.00$